AmpelAstro/Ampel-howto/datadumps/README.md

 conda env create -f environment.yml

-This will create a conda environment called ampelstatic, which can be activated through
+This will create a conda environment called ampelexports, which can be activated through

-conda activate ampelstatic
+conda activate ampelexports

 Step 2: Ampel repositires